 Bermuda is easily accessible with a non-stop flight time between two and three hours from most major east coast cities.
 The one hour time difference also makes jet lag a non-issue so you can hit the ground running.

-As a group of five, we rented a house off Tankfield road in Paget Parish.
+As a group of five, we rented a house off Tankfield road in Paget Parish, not that we didn’t want to shack up in a romantic hotel room just for two, but friends was more fun on this trip.
 This gorgeous ocean-side property offered a pool, balcony with panoramic ocean views, a chef’s kitchen, and access to a private beach.
 This location was ideal for us as it was a private escape giving us the feeling of relaxation but easy to access local attractions, including downtown Hamilton, the capital city of Bermuda.

 One of our most memorable excursions was a private island tour.
 This 5 hour mini-bus tour is a unique way to see the 20-mile island.
 Highlights of our tour included stops at the top must-see attractions in Bermuda: